 Cindy has led a consulting firm focused on providing strategic advisement for clients - nonprofit organizations and philanthropic foundations - who have budgets up to $5 million.
 Smaller organizations compliment her skills, creativity, and expertise.
 Clients included Reconstructing Judaism, Games for Change and E-school for Girls.

 Cindy has held senior development positions with national organizations including the Union of Reform Judaism, Got Your 6, Hadassah, and the Anti-Defamation League.
 She has also worked with the Beginning with Children Foundation and Hillels of Broward and Palm Beach.

 Cindy holds a bachelor’ s degree from the University of Florida where she was a member of Florida Blue Key.
 Cindy is a former board member of Whole World Theater and A More Perfect Union.

 Her professional passions focus on philanthropy and fashion.
-For over 10 years she has built a personal shopping business, The Cindy Goldberg Experience, with clients around the globe
+For over 15 years she has built a personal shopping business, The Cindy Goldberg Experience, with clients around the globe.

 Luis is a dynamic social impact leader with a passion for the greater good and bias for action.
-He currently leads global social impact efforts at Electronic Arts (EA) and before that, Luis led efforts to create Nike’s global social impact team and strategy – which has been recognized as an industry-leading approach and resulted in game-changing impact for communities where Nike employees work, live and play.
+He currently serves as Vice President of Community Impact for the Kansas City Royals and previously led global social impact efforts at Electronic Arts (EA).
+Prior to EA, Luis led efforts to create Nike’s global social impact team and strategy – which has been recognized as an industry-leading approach and resulted in game-changing impact for communities where Nike employees work, live and play.